Q: How many credits are required for the systems engineering program?

 Q: How long will it take me to graduate?

-Q: Are career services provided?
+Q: Are career services available?

-Q: Is the GMAT or GRE ever waived?
+Q: Is the GMAT or GRE required?

 A: The GMAT/GRE is not required for admission, but scores will be considered if submitted.